-Using a specific programming language is rarely a problem for me (experienced and adaptable), but I have relied on the following ones for most of my web developments:
+Using a specific programming language is rarely a problem for me (experienced and adaptable), but I have relied on the following ones for most of my web developments (desktop languages

 - .NET Framework.
 C# and VB.NET (all .NET versions), ASP.NET and Silverlight.

-Although I am much more experienced in the desktop-based .NET flavours (i.e., Winforms, Console, Library and WPF), applying most of that knowledge to web-based implementations isn't difficult.
+Although I am much more experienced in the desktop-based .NET flavours (i.e., Winforms, Console, Library and WPF), note that applying most of that knowledge to web-based implementations isn't difficult.

 Additionally to my formal experience with them, I feel comfortable with these languages also thanks to my important C-based-language expertise.